-'''

-anonymous logon
+anonymous logon admin,WKSTA-NAME

-admin,WKSTA-NAME

-, WKSTB-NAME

-'''

-In this example, the Windows 7 service account anonymous logon is ignored on all machines, the user name admin is ignored only when associated with machine WKSTA-NAME, and logons for WKSTB-NAME, 10.209.34.56, and the network range 10.203.34.1 to 10.203.34.255 are ignored.
+In this example, the Windows 7 service account anonymous logon is ignored on all machines, the user name admin is ignored only when associated with machine WKSTA-NAME.

 - 5. When you are finished making changes, save and close the file. - 6.
 Start RADIUS Agent.